-The Board of Directors of the Company hereby presents its Director's Report for the financial year ended on 31 December 2020.
+The Board of Directors of the Company hereby presents its Director's Report for the financial year ended on 31 December 2021.

 Envipco Holding N.V. is a public limited liability Company incorporated in accordance with the laws of The Netherlands.
-Envipco Holding N.V. and its subsidiaries listed on page 34 together form the Group (hereafter: the Group, the Company or Envipco).
+Envipco Holding N.V. and its subsidiaries listed under Note 3 together form the Group (hereafter: the Group, the Company or Envipco).